samuel-jimenez/GramEditor/docs/src/languages/svelte.md

 ## Inlay Hints

-When inlay hints is enabled in Tehanu, to make the language server send them back, Tehanu sets the following initialization options:
+When inlay hints is enabled in Gram, to make the language server send them back, Gram sets the following initialization options:

 ```json [settings]
 "inlayHints": {